 What’s an investment horizon?

-Short-term—likely to use the money within the next 2–3 years.
-Look at ‘conservative’ options like bonds, term deposits or savings accounts.
-If you’re prepared to take some risk then you could invest up to 20% of your money in a ‘balanced’ fund.
+Short-term 🌱—likely to use the money within the next 2–3 years.
+You might choose to look at ‘conservative’ options like bonds, term deposits, or savings accounts.

 Ok, now for the legal bit

 Investing involves risk.
 You aren’t guaranteed to make money, and you might lose the money you start with.
 We don’t provide personalised advice or recommendations.
 Any information we provide is general only and current at the time written.
 You should consider seeking independent legal, financial, taxation or other advice when considering whether an investment is appropriate for your objectives, financial situation or needs.